-The sites and uses were individually evaluated and selected based on each site's current use and condition, suitability for redevelopment, existing use patterns on the campus, and the University's overall forecasted space requirements.
+The sites and uses were individually evaluated and selected based on each site's current use and condition, suitability for redevelopment, existing campus use patterns, and the University's overall forecasted space requirements.
 In three specific cases, sites are designated for potential alternative uses, to provide an appropriate measure of flexibility given the duration of the Plan and the evolving nature of University programming and planning considerations.
-In addition, the first floors of several development sites located on I Street have been proposed as retail space in support of the I Street Retail Corridor concept.
+In addition, the first floors of several development sites located on I Street are contemplated to include retail space in support of the I Street Retail Corridor concept

-The Development Program Summary included in Exhibit J details the proposed height, lot coverage, gross square footage, and, as applicable, net new beds and parking spaces, for each development site.
+The Development Program Summary included in Exhibit J details the proposed height, site coverage, gross square footage, and, as applicable, net new beds and parking spaces, for each development site.